How to finance your World Trip – increase your travel budget (Part 2)

 But wouldn’t it be great to push your saving plan to the next level and increase your travel budget?

 hell yeah it would!
 We need to go a bit more in depths now.
 Review your expenses in detail and cut them down.
 As much and as radical as possible.
 I know it’s sound not like much fun, but I am sure you can get a hold of it.
-Take it sportive: you score each time you save a Euro.
+Take it sportive: you score each time you save a coin.

 From experience I can tell you that it gets easier to cut down spendings and increase your travel budget as closer the departure dates approaches.
 Don’t give up if it’s not as easy as pie in the beginning; your motivation will grow proportional to your funds.